Imaging supermoir\'e relaxation in helical trilayer graphene: Electronic structure and lattice relaxation in HTG

 A spatial line cut along the black trajectory in Fig.~\ref{fig:htg}\textbf{b} provides the first indication of lattice relaxation in HTG.
 The electronic character is uniform (Fig.~\ref{fig:htg}\textbf{e}), and the superlattice peaks disperse only weakly, indicative of small local twist angle variations (Fig.~\ref{fig:htg}\textbf{f}).
 Importantly, we observe only a single pair of superlattice peaks throughout the spatial line cut.
-The same observation holds for the entire $3 \times 9\ \rm{\mu m}^2$ area of the device (Fig.~\ref{fig:trajectory}).
+The same observation holds for the entire $3 \times 9\ \rm{\mu m}^2$ area of the device (Extended Data Fig.~2).
 This is notable because HTG has two interlayer angles, moiré systems are notoriously plagued by uncontrolled twist angle disorder \cite{uri2020mapping,lau2022reproducibility}, and spatial variations in each interlayer angle need not be correlated.
-One would then generically expect two distinct interlayer twist angles in a given location and thus two pairs of superlattice peaks, as observed in other twisted trilayer graphene systems~\cite{uri2023superconductivity,ren2023mismatched_HTG}.
+One would then generically expect two distinct interlayer twist angles in a given location and thus two pairs of superlattice peaks, as observed in other twisted trilayer graphene systems~\cite{uri2023superconductivity,ren2024tunable}.
 However, based on the width in carrier density of the superlattice peaks, the interlayer angles would have to match to within $0.02^{\circ}$ throughout the device to produce a single pair of peaks, which we view as extremely unlikely.
 We also rule out that a large angle mismatch leads to a second superlattice peak outside the accessible range of carrier densities (Supplementary Sec.~2).
 Instead, we interpret the single pair of peaks as evidence for local relaxation that produces moiré-periodic order within the domains.
-Theory predicts that this is favored even when starting from two slightly mismatched twist angles, in which case the moiré periodicity is determined by an average of the interlayer angles~\cite{devakul2023magic,guerci2023chern,guerci2023nature,nakatsuji2023multiscale}.
+While we cannot precisely determine the initial two twist angles prior to relaxation, theory predicts that relaxation is favored even when starting from two slightly mismatched angles, in which case the moiré periodicity is determined by an average of the interlayer angles~\cite{devakul2023magic,guerci2023chern,guerci2023nature,nakatsuji2023multiscale}.